jswymer/mydoctest/articles/finance-how-open-new-fiscal-year.md

 <properties
-	pageTitle="How to: Open a New Fiscal Year| Project "Madeira"" description="Welcome to Project "Madeira""
+	pageTitle="How to: Open a New Fiscal Year| Project “Madeira”" description="Describes how to open fiscal periods."
     services=""
     documentationCenter="Madeira"
     authors="edupont"/>